 - Persistent bad breath.
 If you still have bad breath despite good oral hygiene, gum disease may be the cause.

 - Pockets forming between the teeth and gum are filled with debris.

 - Pus-filled abscesses in the gums.

 - Moderate to severe gum recession.

 - The development of spaces between teeth.

 Untreated gingivitis can have bad effects on how you eat, speak, or smile.
 So, you should treat it early before it progresses to periodontitis.
 Learn more about the differences between gingivitis vs periodontitis.

 The bad effects of gum disease are not exclusive to the mouth.
 Gum disease is linked to serious health conditions such as diabetes, heart disease, and stroke.
 So, how can untreated gingivitis become bad for your general health?

-Gingivitis is a bacterial infection of the gums.
-If left untreated, the infection spreads to the tooth-supporting tissues, causing periodontitis.
-Researchers suggest The bacteria responsible for gingivitis & periodontitis can enter the bloodstream and travel to other organs, such as the heart and brain, which can lead to heart disease, stroke, or dementia.
+If the beginning of gum disease is left untreated, the infection spreads to the tooth-supporting tissues, causing periodontitis.
+Researchers suggest that gingivitis-causing bacteria can enter the bloodstream and travel to other organs, such as the heart and brain, which can lead to heart disease, stroke, or dementia.
 Gum disease is also linked to:

 - Respiratory disease (pneumonia).